 |Age at Dose||2 months||4 months||6 months||12-15 months|

-‡ The fourth dose should be administered at approximately 12-15 months of age, and at least 2 months after the third dose.
+c The fourth dose should be administered at approximately 12-15 months of age, and at least 2 the third dose.

-Vaccination Schedule for Unvaccinated Children ≥ 7 Months of Age
+Vaccination Schedule For Unvaccinated Children 7 Months Through 5 Years Of Age

-For children who are beyond the age of the routine infant schedule and have not received Prevnar® or Prevnar 13, the following catch-up schedule applies:
+For children 7 months through 5 years of age who have not received Prevnar® or Prevnar 13, the catch-up schedule in Table 2 applies: